 What’s Happening in Sonoma County?

-In Sonoma County, the State has designated three of the county’s 14 basins and sub-basins as medium-priority: Santa Rosa Plain, Petaluma Valley, and Sonoma Valley.
+In Sonoma County, the State has designated three of the county’s 14 basins and sub-basins as high-priority: Santa Rosa Plain, Petaluma Valley, and Sonoma Valley.
 These three basins are required to comply with the Act.

 To implement SGMA locally, an impartial facilitator conducted a stakeholder assessment and issued a report in September 2015.
 Working groups comprised of staff from the agencies that were eligible to serve as Groundwater Sustainability Agencies (GSAs) in the three basins began meeting in 2015 to develop recommendations for forming GSAs.
 Public meetings were held in Fall 2015, Summer 2016, and Spring 2017 to inform people about SGMA, present GSA formation options, and make recommendations.
 The boards and councils of the GSA-eligible agencies heard presentations and received public comment on staff recommendations.

 - Stakeholder Assessment Report – Findings and Recommendations on Implementing the Sustainable Groundwater Management Act in Sonoma County